Definition of Mammary Carcinoma

 - Men cannot get breast cancer.

-- Every 8th to 10th in women gets breast cancer during the course of her life.
+- Every 8th to 10th woman gets breast cancer during the course of her life.

 - The patient’s age plays a minor role in the formation of breast cancer.